Republic Neighbor Project

 You can support this neighboring effort, both its continuance and its expansion, with a donation to the Greene County Extension Council.
 Donations can be made online or by sending a check to 2400 S. Scenic Ave, Springfield, Mo.
 65807.
 If you own a business and would like help sponsor the effort, please email David Burton.

 Once you have used the neighboring chart we want to hear about your experience.
 Give us your feedback online via this survey.

 Starting a Neighborhood Watch Program

-For information on developing a neighborhood watch program contact Lieutenant Jamie Burks, Republic City Police Department, 417-732-3964 or email [email protected].
+For information on developing a neighborhood watch program, contact Lieutenant Jamie Burks, Republic City Police Department, at 417-732-3964 or email [email protected].
 Neighborhood watch meetings can be scheduled so attendees learn about neighborhood safety and steps to keep your home and property safe.